ccl-consulting/formation-k8s/DAY_0/DAY_0.md

 1. Turn the pod definition into a Deployment definition
 2. Apply the deployment on the cluster
-3. scale the deployment up and down with `kubectl scale` command
+3. scale the deployment up to 3 replicas and down with `kubectl scale` command
 4. Check the deployment logs with `kubectl logs`
 5. Configure readiness and liveness probes for the deployment